 - A. The Association shall have the right to use school facilities at reasonable hours for the conduct of meetings of the Association.
 Such use will be governed by policies adopted from time to time by the Board for the use of its facilities. - B. The Association shall have the right, upon proper notification in accordance with Board policy, to the reasonable use of designated school equipment such as computers, copying machines, and audiovisual equipment, provided that such use shall not interfere with the Board's use, shall not require the services of any non-bargaining unit employee, and shall not be used by any employee in such manner as to interfere with the discharge of his/her employment duties or the discharge of the duties of any other employee.
 The Board shall be reimbursed by the Association for all supplies used and for any damage. - C. The Association shall have the right to post notices of official business of the Association on teachers' lunchroom bulletin boards only, provided that where no teachers' lunchroom exists in a building, then one (1) bulletin board will be designated for such purposes by the principal and provided further that such notices are not derogatory of any person, group or organization and are ethical in content.
 The Association may use intra-district mail service and teacher mailboxes for communications to teachers. - D. The Board agrees to furnish the Association with such public information as required by law, which may be available concerning the financial resources of the District, tentative budgetary requirements, and allocations.
 The Association agrees that requests for such information will be made in writing through its President (or designee) and that such requests will be made sufficiently in advance of their need so that the Board may have ample time to prepare and/or assemble the information.
-Original records may be examined only at the District offices.

-- E. The Board may inform the Association of any new or modified fiscal, budgetary, or tax programs.
+Original records may be examined only at the District offices. - E. The Board shall inform the Association within 10 days of the Board's knowledge of any changes in the status of all bargaining unit members, such as new hires, terminations, resignations, retirements, leave of absences, layoffs ctc. - F. The Board may inform the Association of any new or modified fiscal, budgetary, or tax programs.
 The Board will inform the Association of any construction programs, or major revisions of educational policy, which are under consideration.
-The Association will be given an opportunity to inform the Board of its recommendations. - F. The Association may have vending machines installed in any teachers' lunchroom with prior written approval of the Superintendent provided that the Board shall have no responsibility for the maintenance and security of any such machine and that the Association shall save the Board harmless from any and all expenses connected therewith.
+The Association will be given an opportunity to inform the Board of its recommendations. - G. The Association may have vending machines installed in any teachers' lunchroom that the Association shall save the Board harmless from any and all expenses connected therewith.